+If No More Relay Indicator subfield is set to 1, it indicates if the BSS does not allow any new Relay function.

 The RootAP BSSID field indicates the BSSID of the root AP.
-The RootAP BSSID field is present if the Relay Control subfield is sets to a non zero value.
+The RootAP BSSID field is present if the Hierarchy Identifier subfield is sets to a non zero value.
 Otherwise the RootAP BSSID field is not present.

 Reachable Address element